Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 Spectral Methods: The Mathematical Foundation

 The earliest graph neural networks were spectral methods, rooted in graph signal processing.
 They define convolutions on graphs using the eigendecomposition of the graph Laplacian matrix.
-The idea is elegant: just as a Fourier transform converts spatial signals to frequency domain for filtering, the graph Laplacian’s eigenvectors provide a “frequency basis” for graph signals.
+The idea is elegant: just as a Fourier transform converts spatial signals to the frequency domain for filtering, the graph Laplacian’s eigenvectors provide a “frequency basis” for graph signals.

 ChebNet: Polynomial Approximation